ArakelTheDragon/Library_Other/LED_Blinker/Readme.md

-imagesmages� LED Blinker (AC 50 Hz) — Bridge‑LED Alternating Circuit
+📘 LED Blinker (AC 50 Hz)

-A simple AC‑driven LED blinker that uses a bridge‑style diode arrangement to alternate LED conduction on each half‑cycle of a 50 Hz AC waveform.
+A simple AC‑driven LED blinker that uses a diode arrangement to alternate LED conduction on each half‑cycle of a 50 Hz AC waveform.

 ---

 🔧 Components Used
 - AC Voltage Source (50 Hz)
 - 4× Diodes (D1–D4)
-- 1× LED Load (two LEDs alternating)
+- 1× LED Load (alternating conduction)
 - 500 Ω Resistor (R1)

 ---

 ⚙️ How the Circuit Works
-This circuit uses a 50 Hz AC source feeding a diode arrangement that behaves like a simplified bridge.
+This circuit uses a 50 Hz AC source feeding a diode network that behaves like a simplified bridge.
 During the positive half‑cycle, current flows through one LED path, lighting D1/D2.
 During the negative half‑cycle, current reverses and lights D3/D4.
-The result is an alternating LED blink at 50 Hz, too fast for the eye to see as blinking, but clearly visible in simulation waveforms.
+The result is an alternating LED blink at 50 Hz — too fast to see with the naked eye, but clearly visible in simulation.
-This demonstrates AC rectification, diode directionality, and LED conduction behavior.
+This demonstrates AC rectification, diode polarity, and LED conduction behavior.

 ---